greenbone/templates/README-template.md

 ## Support

-For any question on the usage of X please use the [Greenbone Community Portal](https://community.greenbone.net/c/X).
-If you found a problem with the software, please [create an issue](https://github.com/greenbone/X/issues) on GitHub.
+For any question on the usage of PROJECT please use the [Greenbone Community Portal](https://community.greenbone.net/c/X).
+If you found a problem with the software, please [create an issue](https://github.com/greenbone/PROJECT/issues) on GitHub.
 If you are a Greenbone customer you may alternatively or additionally forward your issue to the Greenbone Support Portal.

-TODO: Replace X with project references!

 ## Maintainer